Xetoris/wdio-v8-spec-bug-example/README.md

 ## The Symptom

-When running on my work machine and experimenting with v8 updated, I noticed that I stopped being able to run tests when providing a glob pattern on the cli.
+When running on my work machine and experimenting with the v8 update, I noticed that I stopped being able to run tests when providing a glob pattern on the cli.

 Example: